Mac

 Whether you’re using a Mac or Windows machine, there are several ways to back up your data and computer.

-However, most of us aren’t using any of these tools.
-Why?
-Because the process is complicated and requires too much effort.
+However, most people aren’t using any of these tools.
+The process is complicated and requires too much effort.

 That’s why I’ve compiled this short list of Mac backup and restore tools to save you the hassle and headache of manually backing up your files and data.